Gamescomjk/My-school-things/History/Unit 1/Quick Review History Unit 1.md

 1607- 1776 - Colonization, the development of lasting settlements, was fueled by push (overpopulation in Europe) and pull factors.
 Escaping religious persecution, opportunity to own land and escape debt (economic opportunity)

--   1607 Jamestown, Virginia: First permanent colony, founded by English, first slaves in America 1619, established tobacco cash crop to succeed.
+-   1607 [[Jamestown]], Virginia: First permanent colony, founded by English, first slaves in America 1619, established tobacco cash crop to succeed.

 -   1620 Plymouth, Massachusetts: Founded by Pilgrims to escape religious persecution, signed the Mayflower Compact to self-govern.

-13 Colonies: Coast of the Atlantic Ocean/Appalachian Mountains westward boundary
+[[The 13 British Colonies]]: Coast of the Atlantic Ocean/Appalachian Mountains westward boundary

 New England
 	Massachusetts, New Hampshire, Connecticut, Rhode Island